ryanboustany/ryanboustany.github.io/_publications/complexity.md

 ---
-title: "On the Complexity of Nonsmooth Automatic Differentiation"
+title: "On the complexity of nonsmooth automatic differentiation"
 collection: publications
 permalink: /publication/complexity
 date: 2023-02-06